-It is improper to dine with ones gloves on.
-Remove your gloves before sitting
+- It is improper to dine with ones gloves on.
+Remove your gloves before sitting down to dine.

-If the gloves have no wrist buttons, the gloves should be removed in their
+- If the gloves have no wrist buttons, the gloves should be removed in their entirety before dining.

 13. Is it improper to turn over the China or tea wears to see where they were manufactured?